JoeWeate/PointCoinExtension/README.md

 Trusting Us:

 What’s stopping us from generating a wrong QR code?
-We use Google to host our QR code image file so you can easily verify in the url that your address is

   How come you don't send more than the desired amount?
 Or send the money to YOUR address?

   We do not handle the transaction.
 No private keys, just a more convenient way to transact.